Database Partitioning in System Design

 Composite Partitioning

-Composite partitioning can be a useful technique for organizing and managing large datasets.
-It can help to improve the performance and scalability of the database by allowing for more precise control over data placement.
+Composite partitioning can be a useful for organizing and managing large datasets.
+It can help to improve the performance and scalability of the database by providing more precise control over data placement.

 There are several types of composite partitioning: